Gianatmaja/WhizML/README.md

 1. Download the repository according to the desired release.

-2. To install the requirements, run the following command:
+2. To install the requirements, run the following command.

 ```bash
 pip install -r requirements.txt